 Headquartered in Minneapolis, MAJ helps Minnesota personal injury attorneys and other lawyers improve their practice through quality continuing legal education (CLE) seminars, networking opportunities, and annual meetings.
 The MAJ also provides a voice in the state legislature through its political action committee.

 MAJ also operates MN Trial Political Action Committee (PAC).
-The PAC supports candidates in the Minnesota's legislature and constitutional office who protect consumers' legal rights through the executive and legislative process.
+The PAC supports candidates in Minnesota's legislature and constitutional office who protect consumers' legal rights through the executive and legislative process.

 Attorneys who join the Minnesota Association for Justice must certify that he or she does not primarily represent the defense of personal injury or employment litigation.
 Benefits of joining the MAJ include:

-Members also have an networking opportunities to meet with other prominent trial lawyers at the annual conference held each year in Alexandria and the mid-winter meeting held each year in Duluth.
+Members also have networking opportunities to meet with other prominent trial lawyers at the annual conference held each year in Alexandria and the mid-winter meeting held each year in Duluth.

 The Minnesota Association for Justice publishes a quarterly magazine, the Minnesota Trial Lawyer.
 MAJ also publishes the Minnesota Case Reports, Newsletter and Updates which are free for members of the organization.

 Members of the Minnesota Association for Justice have many opportunities to take on leadership roles within the organization, particularly by joining various committees including: